Civic (band)

-Civic are a five-piece Australian rock band, formed in 2017 in Melbourne.
-The band consists of Jim McCullough, Lewis Hodgson, Roland Hvlaka, Jackson Harry and Matt Blach.
+Civic are an Australian rock band, formed in 2017 in Melbourne.
+The band consists of Jim McCullough, Lewis Hodgson, Roland Hlavka and Eli Sthapit.

-They released their debut studio album Future Forecast in March 2021.

 History

 The idea for the band formed after Jim McCullough and Darcy Grigg were in a bowling alley in Japan in 2016.
-In 2017, McCullough and Grigg got together with Roland Hvlaka and Louis Hodgson.
+In 2017, McCullough and Grigg got together with Roland Hlavka and Lewis Hodgson.
 Shortly after, David Forcier joined and the band was formed.
-The bands concept was to "do good rock and roll and not to stuff about with it".
+The band's concept was to "do good rock and roll and not to stuff about with it".